qstrql/qstrql/aboutme.md

 - 👋 Hi, I’m @Stralou_sg
 - 👀 I’m interested in coding (mostly C), video games likes WoW, Epic Seven and Minecraft
 - 🌱 I’m currently learning C language @42Angouleme
-- 📫 How to reach me : @Stralou_sg on twitter
+- 📫 How to reach me : @Stralou_sg on twitter or qstrql#9939 on discord

 <!---
 qstrql/qstrql is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.